the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 And now your team is asking:

 <blockquote style="font-style: normal;">
-Does it <em>really</em> work?
+Are we really sure it <em>actually</em> works?
 </blockquote>

 Worse — so are you.

-You’ve seen a few promising replies, and a couple weird ones.
+You’ve seen countless agent replies, some promising, some weird.
 You’ve read the logs and monitored the dashboards.
 But you need more than anecdotes.